 Benzene exposures mainly occur by breathing in benzene fumes or when benzene gets on the skin.
 These two types of benzene exposures are generally referred to as:

-- inhalation, when benzene fumes are breathed in; and,
+- Inhalation exposure — when benzene fumes are breathed in; and,

-Many people are exposed to small amounts of benzene in their everyday lives through cigarette smoke, air pollution, and contact with gasoline, but these exposures usually do not have the serious health effects which are common to the excessive benzene exposures experienced by various workers.
+Many people have low-level benzene exposures in their everyday lives through cigarette smoke, air pollution, and contact with gasoline.
+However, these commonplace or routine exposures to benzene usually do not have the serious health effects that are associated with the so-called “occupational” exposures to benzene or benzene-containing products that were experienced by various workers in the past.

 - Benzene-Related Diseases

 - Workers Exposed to Benzene

 - Benzene Exposure Levels

 - Benzene-Containing Products

 - Frequently Asked Questions

 - Benzene Cancer Resources